m13p4/cssc/README.md

 # CSSC / CSSController

-CSSC is a simple way to make you CSS dynamicle
+CSSC is a simple way to make you CSS dynamicle with JavaScript
 ```bash
 CSSC({
     ".myCSSClass":